xumi1993/SplitRFLab/README.md

 Installation
 ------------------
-1. Install Splitlab run script of install_SplitLab.m
+1. Install Splitlab with running script of install_SplitLab.m

 2. Add all path of processRFmatlab to MATLAB